shubhamSaurabh0/mariadb-plugin-mysql-8.0/README.md

 # Audit Plugin for MySQL Server

+*Both the primary AWS repo and other repos maintained are not up anymore.
+I used this code to create a new plugin for MySQL to support it on AWS Amazaon Linux Operating system.
+If you have a question, you can post it here however i am won't be that active on this.
+This is posted here as part of my responsibility to give back to the community*

 The Audit Plugin for MySQL Server is used by [Amazon RDS for MySQL](https://aws.amazon.com/rds/mysql/) to enable logging of server activity, typically for security and compliance purposes.